JasonLaux/DC-Boxjelly/README.md

 1044804 - Jiexin Liu jiexin@student.unimelb.edu.au  Deployment Lead
 1102336 - Chien-Chih Wang chienchihw@student.unimelb.edu.au  Quality Lead

+## Run from source code
+- To directly run the program from source code, please use the `bat` script in project root.
+- Run `install.bat` to install dependencies through pip.
+- Run `run.bat` to start the program.

 ## How to develop (Use command line to do the following process)
 - Install [pipenv](https://pipenv.pypa.io/en/latest/)
 - Run `pipenv sync` to install dependency